Haepapa/filearchiver/DEVELOPER_NOTES.md

-This development specification outlines the requirements for "Archivist", a CLI-based file management utility written in Go.
+This development specification outlines the requirements for "filearchiver", a CLI-based file management utility written in Go.
 It is designed to automate the movement, organization, and cataloging of files from source directories to a structured archive.
 1. Project Overview

-Archivist is a Go-based command-line tool that processes files based on a YAML configuration.
+filearchiver is a Go-based command-line tool that processes files based on a YAML configuration.
 It moves files into a date- and extension-based directory structure, verifies integrity, maintains a SQLite audit log, and handles naming collisions automatically.
 Key Logic Flow
 2. Technical Stack